New Frankton coach preaching hard nosed football

 “We’ve got a bunch of kids who are hungry to turn this program around,” Luzadder said.
 “We’ve had a nice summer and it was nice that I was already in the building and the kids already knew me.
 We had a little bit of the offseason in the winter when we could get some stuff done.
 It’s an exciting time.”

-He replaces Bobby Ryan, who compiled an 11-30 mark in 4 years, including a 6-5 mark his first season.
+He replaces Bobby Ryan, who compiled an 11-30 mark in four years, including a 6-5 mark his first season.

 Luzadder graduated from Wes-Del High School in 1998 before earning his Bachelor’s in Physical Education from Ball State University in 2002.
 He went on to earn a Master’s degree from BSU in 2014 in Administration.